kazakova/Metrics/README.md

 Pattern may or may not be included in 'File Name' (see example).

-SampleID contain labels of groups to compare and should match those given by *--labels*.
+SampleID contain labels of groups to be compared and should match those given by *--labels*.

 ### Output files
 QRePS produces the following files:
 1. volcano plot (volcano.png)
-2. missing value ration distribution plot (NaN_distribution.png)
+2. missing value ration distribution plot (NaN_distribution.png) (*only if quantitative analysis is performed*)
 3. summary table with the results of statistical testing (Quant_res.tsv)
 4. summary table with the results of GO terms enrichment analysis (GO_res.tsv)
 5. STRING network plot (GO_network.png)

 ## Example
 Input and output files can be found in /example
+1. Quantiative analysis
 ```
 qreps --sample-file example/a172_dbtrg_sample.csv --labels DBTRG_I,DBTRG_K A172_I,A172_K --input-dir example --output-dir example --imputation kNN --thresholds dynamic --regulation UP
 ```